Tag Archives: public relations

 Companies rationalize this brand risk by assuming that the public will assign them some sympathy for having been duped by the murdering, philandering or drug abusing ways of their fallen celebrity.
 Marketers also may believe a celebrity’s fall from grace will provide their company with an opportunity to publicly cancel the contract, express sorrow or indignation, and gain additional time for their brand in the public spotlight.

 But in terms of long-term brand management, association with a celebrity who’s fallen from grace is a losing proposition.
-For starters, it demonstrates poor judgement.
+For starters, it demonstrates poor judgment.
 So ignore the assurances from your ad agency, even if the celebrity they’re proposing is Mother Teresa.

 But if you’re determined to use a celebrity, it may be a safer bet to hire an animal than a human.
 To my knowledge, RinTinTin never bit anyone, but Orca whales have a very poor track record.